-Compared to the range of existing feature-preserving surface denoising techniques in the literature, for instance the anisotropic geometric diffusion techniques by Clarenz et al. [21], the subdivision surface discretization Bajaj and Xu [3], the discrete exterior calculus formulation of Hildebrandt and Polthier [32] or bilateral filtering of Jones et al. [35], we focused on the different qualitative smoothing which has a "rounding" effect, in contrast to the "shrinking" effect that is typical for second order techniques, that are based on the penalization of area.
-The iterative feature preserving smoothing of normal fields Tasdizen & Whitaker [54] and fitting for surfaces represented by level set functions has a similar effect, although it is strictly speaking not a fourth order flow.
-The variational setting is flexible and easily extends to other applications and variational set-ups, for instance to apply recent developments for cartoon-texture decomposition methods of images onto surfaces.
+Unlike the range of existing feature-preserving surface denoising techniques in the literature (for instance, the anisotropic geometric diffusion techniques by Clarenz, Diewald, and Rumpf [21], the subdivision surface discretization Bajaj and Xu [3], the discrete exterior calculus formulation of Hildebrandt and Polthier [32], or the bilateral filtering of Jones, Durand, and Desbrun [35]), we focused on the different qualitative smoothing which has a "rounding" effect, in contrast to the "shrinking" effect which is typical for second-order techniques that are based on the penalization of area.
+The iterative feature-preserving smoothing of normal fields (Tasdizen et al. [54]) and fitting for surfaces represented by level set functions have a similar effect, although it is not, strictly speaking, a fourth-order flow.
+The variational setting is flexible and easily extends to other applications and variational setups, for instance, to applying recent developments for cartoon-texture decomposition methods for images onto surfaces.